rails/rails/guides/source/active_record_validations.md

 ```

 Otherwise, it will try to convert the value to a number using `Float`. `Float`s
-are cast to `BigDecimal` using the column's precision value or a maximum of 15
+are converted to `BigDecimal` using the column's precision value or a maximum of 15
 digits.

 ```ruby